-Opportunities for pruning
+Opportunities for pruning (2/2)

-- Let p be a position in a multi-player game. - Alpha-beta pruning is a special case for n = 2 and cannot be generalized for n > 2. - Property used in alpha-beta pruning: - ▷ Zero sum: for a position p, $score_1(p) + score_2(p) = 0$. - \triangleright What is good for y_1 is definitely bad for y_2 . - The above may not be true for n > 2. - For a position p, if there is no constraints on the n scores of p, then it is impossible to have any cut offs for MAXn. - In applications we often have the following properties. - \triangleright The sum of all n scores for p has an upper bound U. - \triangleright The score of p for any player has a lower bound L. - Examples: - ▷ Go for n players: each player owns pieces of a distinct color. → the sum of all points \leq the board size, and the score cannot be negative. - ▷ Othello for n players: each player owns pieces of a distinct color and flips all pieces of different colors.
+- For a position p, if there is no constraints on the n scores of p, then it is impossible to have any cut offs for MAXn. - In applications we often have the following properties. - ▷ Zero sum. - $\triangleright$ The sum of all n scores for p has an upper bound U. - $\triangleright$ The score of p for any player has a lower bound L. - Examples: - ▷ Go for n players: each player owns pieces of a distinct color. → the sum of all points $\leq$ the board size, and the score cannot be negative. - ▶ Othello for n players: each player owns pieces of a distinct color and flips all pieces of different colors.

-\rightarrow the sum of all points \leq the plys played so far and the score cannot be negative.
+$\rightarrow$ the sum of all points $\leq$ the plys played so far and the score cannot be negative.